MHRA/products/medicines/docs/contributor-guidelines/code-of-conduct.md

 > Note:
 >
-> - where the code of conduct says "project" we mean GDS, `MHRA` and all repositories hosted within it.
+> - where the code of conduct says "project" we mean `MHRA` and all repositories hosted within it.
 > - where the code of conduct says "maintainer" we mean `MHRA` organisation owners
 > - where the code of conduct says "leadership" we mean both `MHRA` organisation owners, line managers, and other leadership within GDS